 Retinoids act as antioxidants and immunostimulants, cause cell growth arrest in B-cell lymphomas in vitro, and have shown benefit in trials of promyelotic leukemia and cutaneous T-cell lymphoma.

 ACTH receptors can be found on T and B lymphocytes and ACTH has been seen to depress lymphocyte blastogenesis and modulate NK cell activity in vitro (6).

 Reported (DBM): Increased pain at tumor site in advanced cancer patients; somnolence, diarrhea, nausea, vomiting, anorexia, grade I hyperglycemia, ankle-feet edema; anemia and thrombocytopenia were noted in trials using cyclophosphamide (12).

-Common (Somatostatin): Gastrointestinal complaints (diarrhea, vomiting, and nausea), cholelithiasis, and effects on glucose metabolism (6).
+Common (Somatostatin): Gastrointestinal complaints of diarrhea, vomiting, and nausea; cholelithiasis, and effects on glucose metabolism (6).

 Toxicity (Somatostatin): Pain at injection site, allergic reactions, hair loss, a few cases of reversible hepatic dysfunction (11).

 Reported (Bromocriptine): Hypotension, peripheral vasoconstriction, dyskinesias, fatigue, nausea, vomiting, postpartum MI, headache, dizziness, psychosis (6).

 Reported (Melatonin): Drowsiness, alterations in sleep patterns, altered mental status, disorientation, tachycardia, flushing, pruritus, abdominal cramps, headache, hypothermia (6) (8) (14) (15).